vykuang/toronto-service-calls-2023/README.md

 1. Create cloud dbt account
 1. Connect to the bigquery dataset created from terraform
    - will need to download the service account json key from cloud console for upload
-1. Connect to the dbt models repository
+1. Connect to your forked dbt models repository
 1. Replace the `project_id` vars in `dbt_project.yml` and the `sources: database` value in `models/staging/schema.yml`
 1. run `dbt dept` and `dbt seed`
 1. Create job with command `dbt build --var="is_test_run:false"`